VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog2turtle.md

 {{< speech yeet >}}

-I am a low level dev, and the high level devs writing slow, shitty code drives me nuts.... but, they're still making cool things faster than I can.
+I am a low level dev, and the high level devs writing slow, shitty code drives me nuts…. but, they're still making cool things faster than I can.

 {{< /speech >}}

 # Learning both, with a 🐢

 I would really like to teach you programming from the top down, starting with something easy like the Python programming language and then talk about how things *really* work using the C Programming language.
-The problem is, when looking at Python code you'll occasionally need to deal with things that simply don't make sense without the context of a lower level language like C. Meanwhile, there are some things that C just... doesn't have.
+The problem is, when looking at Python code you'll occasionally need to deal with things that simply don't make sense without the context of a lower level language like C. Meanwhile, there are some things that C just… doesn't have.
 This means there are three options:

 1. Learn C first, hate it, and think all programming is hard before learning python
 2. Learn Python first and occasionally be tripped up by concepts like pointers and types